 Separately, our Citizenship & Sustainability Steering Committee comprises senior executives and officers from across the company with responsibility for the business areas most linked to our current citizenship and sustainability priorities.
 Each officer represents her/his entire department on the committee so as to reach a broader range of issues and perspectives.

-Some of the areas for which the executives on the committee have responsibility include human resources, AT&T Labs, IT, data center operations, legal, investor relations, finance, compliance, network planning and engineering, network operations, consumer marketing and devices, public policy, privacy, supply chain, fleet operations, external corporate communications, call center operations, employee communications, corporate real estate, energy management, enterprise/business marketing and sales, public affairs, AT&T Foundation and corporate citizenship and sustainability.
-AT&T has taken concrete steps to elevate the importance of citizenship and sustainability and to strengthen the management of related issues throughout the organization.
+Some areas for which committee executives have responsibility include human resources, AT&T Labs, IT, data center operations, legal, investor relations, finance, compliance, network planning and engineering, network operations, consumer marketing and devices, public policy, privacy, supply chain, fleet operations, external corporate communications, call center operations, employee communications, corporate real estate, energy management, enterprise/business marketing and sales, public affairs, AT&T Foundation and corporate citizenship and sustainability.

 Charlene Lake, our chief sustainability officer, leads our efforts to achieve a wide range of specific, sustainable business objectives — working with the Public Policy and Corporate Reputation Committee of the board of directors, the chairman´s office and AT&T´s executive team to further integrate sustainable business practices across AT&T and our supply chain.

-AT&T used the Global Reporting Initiative Framework to guide its selection of content and data included in its 2012 Sustainability Report.
-The list of GRI indicators that were reported on can be found by clicking on the GRI table on the right hand navigation section of this page.
+AT&T used the Global Reporting Initiative Framework to guide its selection of content and data included in its 2013 Sustainability Report.
+The list of GRI indicators that were reported on can be found by clicking on the GRI table.
 The report has been aligned with the GRI G3.1 at an Application Level B.

 For more, please visit Investor Relations and/or see the AT&T 2013 Notice of Annual Meeting and Proxy Statement.

-We comply with all applicable laws concerning political contributions.
+AT&T Inc. complies with all applicable laws concerning political contributions.
 Political contributions, where permitted, are an important part of the political process.
-AT&T Inc. complies with all applicable laws concerning political contributions.
 We provide additional guidance via the AT&T Inc. Political Contribution Statement and disclose contributions in our Political Engagement Report.